 They need an ability to make fast decisions and iterate.
 They need a high degree of trust among co-workers to improve team collaboration and enable quick decisions.
 Documentation is light-weight and things change – so no rigid or traditional process of information-sharing can serve the needs of an agile team.

 The product teams become the fundamental units of progress and control.
-The main role of management to remove road-blockers and set high-level direction.
+The main role of management is to remove road-blockers and set high-level direction.
 Agile organizations give teams a high degree of power and plenty of space to succeed or fail.

 In agile teams, the people closest to the problem make all the decisions.
 And yes, this sounds ideal.
 But the same conditions you need to enable people to make decisions can also create limitations.